Kyriosity/read-write/README+/software/design/parts/README+/app-model.md

-# Application model - Reminder
+# Application model &mdash; Reminder

 The _Model_, though a rather obscure term, is a cornerstone of software engineering, which shapes and formalizes entities and tasks of the application.